Solving Equations in Excel (5 Methods)

 Insert graph in Excel for solving equations

-• Now, double-click on the graph and the minimum and maximum values of the graph axis.
-Resize the horizontal line.
+• Double-click on the graph and select the minimum and maximum values of the graph axis.
+Reset the horizontal line.

 • After customizing the axis, our graph looks like this.